Contact Sales

 The report – An Economic Evaluation of a virtual Covid Ward in Leicester, Leicestershire, and Rutland – said more of the same; a good virtual ward needs home monitoring kits to take patient vitals, software to relay that data back to the healthcare professionals, and an initial commitment of funding to take the big step to establish a virtual ward – funding that will then be repaid by the care savings made over time.

-A woman at home in a virtual ward, receiving a video call from her doctor.
+A woman on a virtual ward receiving a call from the ward doctor.

 Best virtual ward technologies